 There is a great deal of data now available which shows that many of our once common species of bird, mammal and plant have undergone considerable declines in recent years as a result of changes in agricultural practices (e.g. British Trust for Ornithology surveys).

 Many environmental schemes are already demonstrating how, given the correct incentives, farming practices can be both environmentally friendly and economically viable.
-There are also some LEAF (Linking Environment And Farming) demonstration farms in Cambridgeshire which promote such good practices.

 The vision for farmland must be to find ways of arresting the declines of formerly widespread and common species, such as the skylark and the brown hare, and to create new areas of farmland habitat where feasible.
 The Farmers Biodiversity Pack (available in the Library section) gives lots of ideas how to improve farmland for biodiversity.